-This platform can differentiate between risk averse and risk taker investors to help build customized portfolios.
+This platform can differentiate between risk-averse and risk-taker investors to help build customized portfolios.
 The portfolio can be further tailored based on investment strategies.
 The strategy would depend on user goals.
-It can be used for generating a regular income, building wealth, and even aggressive investment where your stock has a high exposure to risk.
+It can be used for generating a regular income, building wealth, and even aggressive investment where your stock has high exposure to risk.

 The platform is free and charges no transaction or advisory fees at the moment.
 The only fee is for closing an account where the platform deducts a one-time $100 termination fee.
-The company claims it intends to remain free as they will find other ways to make money from their clients’ investments.
+The company claims it intends to remain free as it will find other ways to make money from its client’s investments.